 Do not use automotive anti-freeze.
-Maintaining a mixture of minimum 50% water and maximum 50% properly inhibited HVAC glycol, which contains an antifoamant, is the preferred method of freeze protection for Rheos boilers.
-Percentage of glycol used in the Rheos boiler must not exceed 50%.
-Typically, this mixture will serve as burst protection for temperatures down to approximately -35° F (- 30° C).
-To get the desired temperature rise across the boiler when this mixture is used, increase the water flow by 15% above the original recommendation.
-Increase the head loss requirement by 20%.
+Maintaining a mixture of minimum 50% water and maximum 50% properly inhibited HVAC glycol, which contains an antifoamant, is the preferred method of freeze protection for Rheos+ boilers.
+The percentage of glycol used in the Rheos+ boiler must not exceed 50%.
+Typically, this mixture will serve as burst protection for temperatures down to approximately -35°F (-30°C).